THE SKI & SPORTS CLUB OF WASHINGTON, DCGREAT SPORTS FOR ALL SEASONS |

 JoAnn is well qualified for this job.
 She has a BS degree from Virginia Tech (VPI) in Business Administration, an MS degree from John Hopkins University in Real Estate Finance, Construction and Development and completed the Graduate School of Banking-University of Washington-Pacific Coast Banking School/Institutional Finance program.
 She worked for 22 years as a Real Estate Specialist/Professional Staff for a regional law firm and two international law firms.
 She also worked for 3 years as a Legal Advisor/Vice President at Allied Capital Corporation, and 16 years as Senior Vice President (US Bank).
 Financial Manager: Bev Ashcraft SCWDC's annual budget is about $1 million and includes about 40 admission events.
 While all of our events are planned and run by volunteers, we need year-round financial services to manage our various financial relationships and transactions, and these services come from our Financial Manager.
 From 2006 to mid-2020, Brian Chollar, long-time SCWDC member and past president, served in this role.
 Now, Bev, who is a long-time member, former volunteer ski leader & Meetings Chair, and current member of the Activity Leader Evaluation Committee member, has become our Financial Manager and serves today.
 Her workload includes managing our bank accounts and 2,000+ annual credit card and check installment payment transactions, auditing Tour Operator invoices and leader financial reports, and providing the Board of Directors with timely advice.
 One major aspect of financial work is due to the complexity of SCWDC ski trip vacations , which have multiple pricing options including "Ground Only" (participant books his/her own airline travel), "Single Supplement" (participant pays to occupy their own bedroom), and multiple lift ticket options.
 We are lucky to have Bev serve because she knows how the club operates, backwards and forwards.
 Length of Service as Financial Manager: Since May 2020.
 2nd Member of Activity Evaluation Leader Committee.
 Prior service as member of Flights Committee for multiple years, ski trip and activity leader, and service as Meetings Chair for 3 years.

-Magazine Editor: Leo Boelhouwer Leo has served as editor since 2009.
-While the club has reduced the number of issues and number of pages, we owe the "life" of the SCWDC magazine to Leo's efforts, without his work, we would not have had this magazine for many years.
-Leo has composed 70 different issues of the SCWDC magazine.
-Length of Service in this position: Since April 2009, 13 years.
+Magazine Editor Emeritus: Leo Boelhouwer Leo served as editor from 2009-2023.
+While the club reduced the number of issues and number of pages, we owe the "life" of the SCWDC magazine to Leo's efforts, without his work, we would not have had this magazine for many years.
+Leo has composed 75 different issues of the SCWDC magazine.
+As the SCWDC website became the primary and current way to communicate with members, the Board of Directors reluctantly decided to end the publication of the magazine.
+Thank you, Leo, for so many years of service.
+The BOD decided in 2023 to end the publication of the SCWDC magazine.
 General Counsel: Peter Hartogensis SCWDC Member since 1999.
 Board of Directors (BOD), 2013 to 2015 President, 2015-2017.
 Legal Counsel, 2009 to date.
 Ski Trip leader, tennis party host.
 Silver award, 2013.
 I managed the merger of The Tennis Group (TTG) into the Ski Club.
 For TTG, I served as President, Board member, newsletter editor, legal counsel, Team Tennis Coordinator, Team Tennis Captain, trip leader.
 Professional qualifications and experiences: City of Rockville, 1978-87.
 Elected to City Council, served 2 terms.
 Served on Board of Appeals as member and chairman, city Planning Commission.
 Profession, Attorney at Law in Maryland and District of Columbia, now retired.
 Practiced in areas of real estate, contracts, Bankruptcy, torts, criminal law, estates and trusts, domestic and other areas.
-Length of Service in this position: Since 2010, 11 years.
+Length of Service in this position: Since 2009, 17 years.
 Previously, President 2 years, BOD member 2 years.
-Historian: Kate Hayes Kate is a legend in SCWDC circles.
+Historian Emeritus: Kate Hayes Kate is a legend in SCWDC circles.
 She became our historian in 1983 and faithfully accumulated history artifacts, photos, and accounts of SCWDC members, officers, and all events.
 When the club began discussions of how to celebrate its 50th anniversary in 1986, she and others developed the concept of creating a "Yearbook" that would provide all members with an account how the club started, what every president accomplished in his/her year in office, and then gave an account of every program that the club had ever operated, who was started it, to whom was credit due.
 The 1936-1986 Yearbook runs to over 200 pages and nothing like it has been attempted again.
 A copy o the Yearbook can be obtained from the SCWDC office, just by asking.
 Kate has received every major award the club gives.
-Length of Service in this position: Since 1983, 39 years.
-Program Chairpersons: Note: By a decision of Board of Directors, the Eastern Committee and the Flights Committee have been combined.
-The set of bios for the Eastern Committee is left in place for a time to recognize the work of the Eastern Committee: Ron, Charlie, and Brigid.
-Two Eastern Ski Trips Co-Chairs and one committee member:
+Length of Service in this position: Since 1983, 40 years.

 Yingwen joined the club in 1997 to participate in ski trips, Saturday and Sunday tennis, Viking cruises, and Bike and Barge trips.
 She is a former Director, has served on the Elections Committee for many years.
 She is now the new Travel Chair, having participated in many SCWDC travel events, especially Viking cruise events.
-Sailing Chair: David Toms David has a long career in sailing, starting with a career in the Navy.
-He is qualified as a master-qualified captain of commercial vessels.
-He picked up the SCWDC sailing chair position from other long-serving, dedicated SCWDC sailing chairs and co-chairs.
-He has led Club Med trips, ski trips, sailing trips, and tennis parties.
-He is a sportsman of major caliber.
-Length of Service: 1 year, but previously a sailing leader for 5 years.
-Social and Cultural Chair: VACANT, contact the SCWDC Office or President Ruth D'Alessandro to discuss the job.
+Sailing Chair: Eliot Greenwald Social and Cultural Chair: President Ruth D'Alessandro (acting) Contact the SCWDC Office or President Ruth D'Alessandro to discuss this volunteer position.

-Budget and Finance Chair: Lawrence Langer.
-Larry retired from L3 Harris as a Controller.
+Budget and Finance Chair: Larry Langer.
+Larry retired from local commercial company, L3 Harris, as a Controller.
 He is a Licensed Certified Public Accountant (CPA) in Virginia and also a Certified Management Accountant (CMS).
-He was elected in 2021 to serve a 2-year term as an SCWDC Director and was re-elected in 2023 to serve another 2 year term.
-Nominating Committee Chair 2020-2023: Geoffrey Pennoyer, thank you!.
-Geoffrey Pennoyer is one of the most dedicated volunteers of the last 20 years.
-While he enjoyed many activities as a member, in 2005 he agreed to be the Sports and Recreation Chair, and served until he retired in 2021.
-Under his watch, he managed these programs: Volleyball, Golf, Softball, Hiking, Biking, Spectator Sports, and Tuesday Night Tennis.
-He also served as a BOD member several times.
-He has been able to recruit many other sport-minded leaders to help him.
-He has also served as an Eastern and Western ski leader many times.
-Length of Service in this position: Since 2005, 17 years.
-Previously, an BOD member, 3 years.
-Elections Chair, 2021-2023 Bill Johnston.
-Bill is a past president/3 years, former Budget and Finance Chair/5 years, and former Tennis Chair/ 6 years.
+He was elected in 2021 to serve a 2-year term as an SCWDC Director and was re-elected in 2023 to serve another 2-year term.
+Nominating Committee Co-Chairs 2025: Bonnie Piper and Sharon Godfrey.
+Elections Chair, 2021-2025 Bill Johnston.
+Bill is a past president for 3 years, former Budget and Finance Chair for 5 years, and former Tennis Chair for 6 years.
 Past Presidents Advisory Chair: Howard Fisher Howard has been a continuing major volunteer presence in SCWDC matters since joining the club.
 He served as president twice, 1987-1988 and again in 1995.
 He was not the founding member of the "Past Presidents Advisor" group but she has been the chair for several years.
 As Policy Chair, he has advised the Board of Directors and the president about various club matters, and when there is a proposal to change our Policy Manual, he does the analysis and formulates the wording.
 As best he can, remains neutral on issues although he will give us advice when asked.
 At the time he became president there was no "introduction guide" to the role, it was learn as you go, ask questions, and so on.
 To fill that gap he created the President's Manual and passes it on to every new president, then stays in touch to offer help and advice without being intrusive.
 Policy: Howard Fisher Every club needs a foundation of policy guidance and operating rules.
 For many years, Howard and a few members have both initiated changes and responded to BOD & member change requests.
 Some chapters of the Policy Manual require 2/3 membership approval at the annual membership meeting, while other chapters are maintained and controlled by the Board of Directors.
 Howard and committee helpers are known for their balanced approach - listen carefully for the intent behind any proposal, evaluate the possible impact and give advice the Board of Directors about how to proceed.
 Previously, SCWDC President, 2 years.

 Ski & Sports Club of Washington DC